Why the US can't send humans to Mars

 1970s: The post-Apollo plans

 NASA had just landed the first people on the moon in 1969 as part of its Apollo Program and was ready for the next big step.
-That same year, a Richard Nixon-appointed Space Task Group issued a report that supported human flights to Mars in 1982.
+That same year, a Space Task Group appointed by President Richard Nixon issued a report that supported human flights to Mars in 1982.

 During the height of the Apollo era, NASA didn't have to compete for funding, Shindell said.
 Now, Nixon's administration started cutting its budget.

-This was in the midst of the Vietnam War, and many Americans wanted the government to focus on poverty, the environment, and other domestic issues.
+This was during the Vietnam War, and many Americans wanted the government to focus on poverty, the environment, and other domestic issues.

 "If you're a proponent of human Mars exploration, this is the problem you've faced ever since the 1970s," Shindell said.
 Sending humans to the moon was already incredibly expensive, and it's a lot closer than Mars.